Egypt Releases Detained Journalist Amid Outcry - UrduPoint

 Her lawyers had said on Sunday that she would be detained for 15 days.

+"The prosecution was notified about his death as he tried to resist police forces during a raid on his and his family's house," it said in a statement.

+At the time, police had a warrant to arrest members of his family, according to the prosecution.

-New York-based press freedom watchdog the Committee to Protect Journalists (CPJ) on Monday characterized her arrest as a "clear retaliation for covering news that the Egyptian government wants to suppress".
+New York-based media watchdog the Committee to Protect Journalists (CPJ) on Monday characterised her arrest as a "clear retaliation for covering news that the Egyptian government wants to suppress".

-Both organizations identified Mostafa as the wife of Karim Abdelrady, whom the IPI described as a "human rights lawyer... who represents several detained journalists and human rights defenders in Egypt".
+Both organisations identified Mostafa as the wife of Karim Abdelrady, whom the IPI described as a "human rights lawyer... who represents several detained journalists and human rights defenders in Egypt".

-Dozens of Egyptians took to the streets last month in several villages across the country, according to videos shared widely on social media, especially by sympathizers of the outlawed Muslim Brotherhood movement.
+Dozens of Egyptians took to the streets last month in several villages across the country, according to videos shared widely on social media, especially by sympathisers of the outlawed Muslim Brotherhood movement.

-The demonstrations coincided with mounting anger, particularly in rural and low-income areas, over sweeping government campaigns against illegal construction, which have forced people to pay fines to legalize home ownership.
+The demonstrations coincided with mounting anger, particularly in rural and low-income areas, over sweeping government campaigns against illegal construction, which have forced people to pay fines to legalise home ownership.

 They came after exiled businessman Mohamed Ali, who has emerged as a vocal critic of President Abdel Fattah al-Sisi since last year, called for protests against the government.